 Baroness Prashar is a cross-bench member of the House of Lords.
 She is currently a member of the Advisory Committee on Freedom of Information and the European Union Select Committee on Services.
 She previously served on the European Union Select Committee and chaired its Sub-Committee on Home Affairs.
 She was a member of the Joint Committee on Human Rights, the Select Committee on Economic Regulation, and the Joint Committee on Legislative Scrutiny of the draft Parliamentary Buildings Restoration and Renewal Bill.

-Outside of Parliament, Baroness Prashar has been a policy and diversity advisor to Nationwide Building Society since July 2020, having previously served as a Non-Executive Director.
-In 2021, she was appointed to Sky Group's new Diversity Advisory Council, which is helping Sky to achieve its ambitions for diversity and inclusion.
+In 2021, Baroness Prashar was appointed to Sky Group’s new Diversity Advisory Council, which is helping Sky to achieve its ambitions for diversity and inclusion.
 In August 2022 she became a Non-Executive Director of Hans Airways.

 She is a Fellow of the Royal Society of Arts, a Governor of the Ditchley Foundation, President of Community Foundation Network, and President of the National Literacy Trust (which she co-founded with Sir Simon Hornby).
 She is a member of the International Advisory Committee of the IE Business School in Madrid, and Patron of Social Mobility Business Partnerships.
 She has chaired the UK Council of Confederation of Indian Chambers of Commerce and Industry (FICCI) since November 2019.